Goals and responsibilities of the SNB (overview)

 The Swiss National Bank (SNB) conducts the country's monetary policy as an independent central bank.
 It is obliged by Constitution and statute to act in accordance with the interests of the country as a whole.
 Its primary goal is to ensure price stability, while taking due account of economic developments.
 In so doing, it creates an appropriate environment for economic growth.

-Price stability is an important condition for growth and prosperity.
+Price stability is an important prerequisite for growth and prosperity.
 Inflation and deflation, by contrast, impair economic activity.
 They hinder the role of prices in allocating labour and capital to their most efficient use, and result in a redistribution of income and wealth.
 The SNB equates price stability with a rise in consumer prices of less than 2% per annum.
-Deflation – i.e. a sustained decrease in the price level – also breaches the objective of price stability.
+Deflation - i.e. a sustained decrease in the price level - also breaches the objective of price stability.
 A medium-term inflation forecast serves as the main indicator for monetary policy decisions.

 Implementation of monetary policy

 Cash supply and distribution

 The SNB is entrusted with the note-issuing privilege.
 It supplies the Swiss economy with banknotes commensurate with demand for payment purposes.
 These banknotes meet high standards with respect to quality and security.
-It is also charged by the Confederation with the task of coin distribution.
+The SNB is also charged by the Confederation with the task of coin distribution.